 Through our curriculum and programming, we want to prepare our students to be effective, ethical researchers and scholars who can collaborate on teams, communicate and engage in work for and with the public, and contribute to the scholarship of their chosen disciplines and professions.
 We encourage our students to challenge themselves and one another, and our commitment is to support them through these efforts.

-Our innovative, interdisciplinary curriculum (19 credits total) are taught by outstanding research faculty from throughout the university and features:
+Our innovative, interdisciplinary curriculum (19 credits total) is taught by outstanding research faculty from throughout the university and features:

 - An interdisciplinary liberal arts research methodology colloquium series